 - Put the mixture in a piping bag or a zip-top bag with one corner snipped off.

-- Pipe the donut batter into the donut pans till they are 2/3 full.
+- Pipe the donut batter into the donut pans till two-thirds full.

 - Bake until donuts are puffed and lightly golden, about 8 to 10 minutes.

 - Immediately flip the donuts onto a wire rack and decorate.

 - Mix the sugar, butter, freshly brewed coffee (any way you like) and vanilla until smooth texture.

 - Add more sugar or coffee as needed.

 - Frost the donuts with the amount of icing your cold, blue heart desires.

 - Top them off with any sprinkles, berries or cocoa for the most iced out blueberry frosted donut in the game.